 Eating foods high in protein are said to be helpful.

 Carbs are not the enemy when you’re nauseas.
 Eating crackers, toast, bread, biscuits, or rice can sooth the morning sickness.

 Sipping on something to drink throughout the day can help.

 Teas.
 A hot cup of tea can be soothing anytime.
 Ginger tea, peppermint tea, and red raspberry leaf tea are said to be helpful for nausea.

-Lemons.
-Lemon water.
-There is mention of people even sucking on a lemon wedge or eating a lemon and that helping.
+Lemons?
+Lemon water comes recommended.
+There is mention of people finding nausea relief by sucking on a lemon wedge or eating a lemon.
 There is lemon hard candy.
 Lemonade is also recommended by some.
-Also lemon popsicles.
+There are also lemon popsicles.

 Some recommend ice cold fruit smoothies.